Create Liquidity Pool in Solana in 1 minute

 To do so you can go to this dApp to revoke freeze Solana token, select your token and complete the process.
 The cost is only 0.1 SOL.

-With this in mind it is time to create the liquidity pool, you can do this with Smithii s Create Liquidity Pool tool by selecting the option "I already have an OpenBook Market" but we will still explore how to Create Liquidity Pool in Raydium.
+Having clarified this, it's time to create the liquidity pool.
+You can do this using smithii's Create Liquidity Pool tool by selecting the option «I already have an OpenBook Market».
+However, we will also explore how to Create a Liquidity Pool on Raydium.

 If you want to list your token on Jupiter Exchange here is how to add a token to Jupiter.